Managing Nonadherent and Difficult Patients

 One study, for example, showed that clinicians were 42 percent more likely to wrongly diagnose a complex medical issue and 6 percent more likely to wrongly diagnose a simple medical issue when dealing with difficult patients.1

-1. Be aware of the difference between informed refusal of care and patient nonadherence to an agreed-upon treatment plan.
+2. Be aware of the difference between informed refusal of care and patient nonadherence to an agreed-on treatment plan.
 A patient can refuse care even if the consequences might be dire.

-3. Provide nonadherent patients with education about their treatment plans both verbally and in writing — especially if a patient has serious health problems.
+4. Provide patients with education about their treatment plans both verbally and in writing — especially if a patient has serious health problems.

-4. With patients’ permission, include family members, caretakers, and significant others in education about the importance of following treatment plans.
-These individuals might help reinforce the importance of adhering to treatment.
+5. With patients’ permission, include family members, caretakers, and significant others in education about the importance of following treatment plans.
+These individuals might help reinforce the significance of adhering to treatment.

-6. Try various communication techniques such as motivational interviewing to empower patients to set goals they believe are attainable.
-Understanding the patients’ stages of changing behavior and dealing with discouragement will support a mutually agreed on care plan.
+7. Try various communication techniques, such as motivational interviewing, to empower patients to set goals they believe are attainable.
+Understanding a patient’s stages of changing behavior and dealing with discouragement will support a mutually agreed-on care plan.

-8. Consider patients’ lifestyles and medication costs when prescribing.
-A variety of situational, geographic, economic, and cultural issues can contribute to nonadherence.
+9. Consider patients’ lifestyles and medication costs when prescribing.
+A variety of situational, geographic, economic, and cultural issues can contribute to what might be perceived as difficult or nonadherent behavior.

-11. If a patient is missing appointments, try to determine the reason (e.g., transportation, family care, or financial issues).
+12. If a patient is missing appointments, try to determine the reason (e.g., family care, transportation, or financial issues).
 After several missed appointments, consider sending the patient a letter stressing the importance of keeping the appointments and adhering to the treatment plan.
 Keep a copy of the letter in the patient’s health record.

-12. Document missed or cancelled appointments by noting either “patient no- show” or “cancelled” in the patient’s health record.
+13. Document missed or cancelled appointments by noting either “patient no-show” or “cancelled” in the patient’s health record.
 If possible, document the reason for a cancellation — e.g., “no transportation” or “child care issues.”

-15. When documenting, use subjective statements from the patient or others and objective information obtained through patient encounters.
-Avoid disparaging remarks or editorializing when documenting information in the health record related to patients’ nonadherent behaviors.
+16. When documenting, use subjective statements from the patient or others and objective information obtained through patient encounters.
+Avoid disparaging remarks or editorializing when documenting information related to patients’ nonadherent behaviors.

 Endnotes